The role of the voice over talent in the voice overs business.

 The best way to explain what a professional voice over talent does is to reflect on years of personal

 experience, what can be summed up simply as a "faceless" or off-camera actor.
 Hence, voice over talent, voice over actor,

 are some of the "titles" given to the person behind the microphone.
 Giving life to words on paper is a learned skill, developing a balanced relationship

 between focus and mic technique.
 Staying in character, picturing who's being spoken to, becoming one with the script,

-not being self-aware on microphone, all fall under the focus aspect, while controlling breath to avoid "popping" hard consonants like the letter "p" is one mic technique.
+not being self-aware on microphone, all fall under the focus aspect, while controlling breath to avoid "popping" hard consonants like the letter "p" is one microphone technique.